Get Help On Your Workers’ Compensation Claim

 Tips for filing workers compensation claims if you are injured on the job:

 - Report the injury to the employer.
 If possible, report the injury in writing and keep a copy of the report for personal records.

 - Complete a claim form.
 No matter how the employer learns of the incident, they must offer the injured party a claim form immediately.
-Until this claim form is completed, the employer has no obligation to provide benefits.
+Until this claim form is completed you may not be able to prove your clam was filed.
 Make sure it is filled out completely and specifically.
 Keep a copy of the claim.
 It is then the employer’s responsibility to immediately notify the worker’s compensation insurance company and get medical help.

 - File your claim as soon as possible.
 Those seeking to claim worker’s compensation benefits should do so quickly.
 Immediately reporting injuries and filing a claim as soon as it is decided to seek compensation increases the likelihood that benefits will begin quickly.
 Delays in reporting could lead to suspicions as to the validity of the claim and delays in benefits.
 If a dispute should arise regarding the claim contact our office for additional information or seek help from the worker’s compensation information and assistance officer in your city.
 Worker’s compensation laws and benefits vary greatly by state and in some cases a delay in reporting can lead to denial of a claim in and of itself.
 Have you been injured on the job?

 It is important to protect your legal rights and problems are easier to avoid then to undo.
 Call (916) 922-9902 to speak with a Sacramento Workers Compensation lawyer who will can answer all your questions and provide a clear plan of action with your workers compensation and/or social security disability claim.
 Call Sacramento Workers Compensation Attorney Tom R. Johnson today.